-7.-(1) If it appears to the Public Guardian that an instrument is not made in accordance with section 12A and this Schedule or, in a case where section 11(2A) applies, in accordance with this Schedule, the Public Guardian must not register the instrument unless the court directs the Public Guardian to do so.

-(2) Sub-paragraph (3) applies if the court determines under section 18(1) that the instrument contains a provision which -

-- (a) would be ineffective as part of a lasting power of attorney; or - (b) would prevent the instrument from operating as a valid lasting power of attorney. - (3) The court must - (a) notify the Public Guardian that it has severed the provision; or - (b) direct the Public Guardian not to register the instrument.

-(4) Where the court notifies the Public Guardian that the court has severed a provision, the Public Guardian must register the instrument with a note to that effect attached to it.
+- 8.-(1) If it appears to the Public Guardian that an instrument accompanying an application under paragraph 4 is not made in accordance with this Schedule, the Public Guardian must not register the instrument unless the court directs him or her to do so. - (2) Sub-paragraph (3) applies if the court determines under section 18(1) that the instrument contains a provision which - (a) would be ineffective as part of a lasting power of attorney; or - (b) would prevent the instrument from operating as a valid lasting power of attorney. - (3) The court must - (a) notify the Public Guardian that it has severed the provision; or - (b) direct the Public Guardian not to register the instrument. - (4) Where the court notifies the Public Guardian that it has severed a provision, he or she must register the instrument with a note to that effect attached to it.